 My view on neurodivergence is non-pathologising.
 This means that I do not believe that neurodivergence (e.g. autism, ADHD, dyslexia) is a medical condition, as such, but rather just a different nervous system (or “neurotype”), and an alternative way to experience and process the world.
 However, navigating this environment built for neurotypical people can be exhausting and disabling, as well as traumatising and isolating for neurodivergent individuals.

-I work with neurodivergent people in a tailored way that makes it easier for them to engage with therapy and initiate change, as well as feel more listened to, understood and validated.
+I work with neurodivergent people in a highly tailored way that makes it easier for them to engage with therapy and initiate change, as well as feel more listened to, understood and validated.

 If you would like to book a free 15 min (no obligation) introductory appointment, please click here.